Whistles Muse: Charlotte Rampling

 As one of the first women to successfully tackle a tuxedo, the iconic English actor is famed just as much for her enigmatic on-screen performances as for her quintessential wardrobe.

 Rampling, a previous muse to Helmut Newton and Yves Saint Laurent, chooses to focus on the cut of her clothing.
 She opts for shapes that flatter the form and exude a quiet confidence.

 Having shot to fame in the late sixties, Rampling’s style naturally evolved from oversized sunglasses, loose shirts and long-line skirts that defined the seventies, to her trademark reworking of masculine classics.

-Small details are also a key focus, the rolled sleeve, unbuttoned collar, and occasionaly a strategically draped dress create the thoughtful elements of any Rampling outfit.
-The key formula to her effortless and ageless appeal.
+Small details are also a key focus, the rolled sleeve, unbuttoned collar, and occasionally a strategically draped dress create the thoughtful elements of any Rampling outfit.
+These are key formulas to her effortless and ageless appeal.